 Everyone knows how hard it is to build a business or how many things can do wrong.

-The #1 way to improve your odds for a successful startup is to join a peer advisory group.
+The #1 way to improve your odds for a successful startup is to join a peer advisory board.

 Every month, our members meet in person and challenge each other to set powerful goals, and more importantly, to accomplish them.